YOUNG MARINE SCIENTIST RESEARCH AWARD

 - Submit your proposal to SJINML admin office following instructions provided on the application form.

-Interview and selection of applicants (March/July):
+Interview and selection of applicants:

 - For each call, a maximum of 10 best applications will be selected.

 - The research undertaken may contribute towards the student’s academic studies.
 Any and all intellectual property arising from the student’s research shall be owned by the student and/or the home institution, in accordance with the home institution’s policy relating to intellectual property.
-The organisers, NUS and NIE-NTU, shall be granted a perpetual royalty-free licence to use the student’s research (or any part thereof) for its internal, research, development, academic and non-commercial purposes.
+The organisers, NUS and NIE-NTU, shall be granted a perpetual royalty-free licence to use the student’s research (or any part thereof) for internal use, research, development, academic and non-commercial purposes.

 - Publications of the research (via media releases, media interviews, speeches and/or videos etc.) must include an acknowledgement of the National Research Foundation for MSRDP and SJINML.